As the saying goes, only two things in life are certain: death and taxes.

 Check your local laws to be sure, but in most cases you won’t have anything to worry about.

-What if I Don’t Want Them?
+What if I you DON'T Want it?

 First of all, how dare you.

-Just kidding.
 There are many reasons why inheriting a firearm could be more trouble than it’s worth depending on your situation.

 You have options if you don't want guns that have been passed on to you.
-The two most common are sell and surrender.

 This one kind of goes without saying: If you don’t have room, don’t want them or need the money, the most logical thing to do is to sell the guns.